 - an auditors’ report signed by the auditors (unless the company is exempt from audit)

 Once the accounts have been signed off by the directors and a copy has been sent to the company’s members, you must file them with Companies House.
 Existing companies must file the accounts within nine months of each accounting reference date.
-New companies must file your first set of accounts within 21 months of the incorporation date.
+New companies must file their first set of accounts within 21 months of the incorporation date.

 For more information, read Annual accounts and tax return.